-All PFCI shall be subject to an inspection programme, in order to validate the analytical life predictions and to permit hardware to be released as acceptable.
+All PFCI shall be subject to an NDT programme in conformance with ECSS-Q-ST-70-15, in order to validate the analytical life predictions and to permit hardware to be released as acceptable.

+The complete ECSS-Q-ST-70-15 applies, but clause 9 is of particular relevance to fracture control and PFCI.

 ECSS-E-ST-32-01_0810200

-NDI shall be performed for the complete items.
+NDT shall be performed for the complete items, or as far as possible if full NDT is not possible, subject to customer approval.

-The NDI to be applied to an item (or region of an item) is based on the most critical location of the item (or region of the item).
+The NDT to be applied to an item (or region of an item) is based on the most critical location of the item (or region of the item).

 ECSS-E-ST-32-01_0810201